University of East London

 Residence:

-Applications are only accepted from UK residents, who are entitled to work full-time in the UK for the duration of the programme (3 years) and are eligible for Home Fees status with the university.
+Applications are only accepted from UK residents, who are entitled to work full-time in the UK for the duration of the programme (3 years) and are eligible for Home Fee status with the university.

 Please see our Entry Requirements page for more information.